-If you are uncertain how to file a return, the Findlay-Hancock County local library provides a service to help prepare your documents.
+If you are uncertain how to file a return, the Findlay-Hancock County Public Library provides a service to help prepare your documents.
 The VITA program is a free service for UF students.
-The service begins on February 1st and runs until April 16th.
-Available hours for this service are Monday-Thursday 10:00am-6:00pm and Friday and Saturday 10:00am-3:00pm.
+The service begins on Feb.
+1 and runs until April 16.
+Available hours for this service are Monday-Thursday from 10 a.m. to 6 p.m. and Friday and Saturday from 10 a.m. to 3 p.m.
 You must make an appointment by dialing 211 or calling Toll free 1-800-650-4357.
 They will accept walk-ins on Saturday only.